Blood Sucking Freaks: Plot

 In New York City's SoHo district, Master Sardu runs a Grand Guignol-style theater with his assistant, the little person Ralphus.
 The troupe put on grotesque, sadomasochistic shows featuring human-trafficked women whom Sardu and his performers brutalize onstage to audiences who are unaware that the spectacle they are witnessing is in fact real.
-Professional ballerina Natasha Di Natalie attends one of the performances with her boyfriend, Tom, during which a woman is tortured with an iron tourniquet that crushes her skull, and another dismembered before Ralphus removes and eats her eyeball.
+Professional ballerina Natasha Di Natalie attends one of the performances with her boyfriend, Tom, during which a woman is tortured with an iron tourniquet that crushes her skull, and another woman is dismembered before Ralphus removes and eats her eyeball.
 Theater critic Creasy Silo is also in attendance, and has an unfavorable response to the show, which he deems pretentious and exploitative.
 After the show, Ralphus feeds scraps of human flesh to a group of caged women kept in the theater basement as slaves.

 Sardu retaliates against Silo by ordering his disciples to kidnap him.
 The group chain Silo in the theater basement, and force him to view their methods of mind control via physical torture of their victims, turning the women into submissive sex slaves, while Sardu espouses his philosophy behind his shows.
 The troupe kidnap Natasha next, hoping to utilize her to lend artistic legitimacy to their shows and catapult them to Broadway and eventually Hollywood.
 Tom discovers that Natasha is missing, and teams with corrupt police officer John Tucci to find her.

 Meanwhile, the troupe force Natasha to spectate an array of torturous acts against their slaves, including tooth removals, lobotomies, and dismemberment, rendering Natasha into a fearful psychological state of submission.
 Tucci and Tom infiltrate the theater and attend one of Sardu's performances, where Natasha is set to perform.
 Natasha performs an elegant ballet routine for the audience that devolves into a striptease, culminating in her torturing and killing of Silo onstage.

 Tucci reveals to Tom that he has uncovered a trove of valuable silver and precious metals in the theater basement, and intends to steal them.
 After the show ends and the crowd disperses, Tucci and Tom witness a woman crawling from behind the stage with her legs dismembered.
 Tucci arrests Sardu's female assistant while Tom attempts to free Natasha.
 Tucci finds Sardu erotically kissing Silo's corpse in the basement, and holds him at gunpoint before tying him to a post and pistol-whipping him.
 Sardu responds by asking Tucci to "hit him harder".

 In the basement, Tucci frees Sardu's caged women who proceed to cannibalize him.
 As Tom attempts to flee with Natasha, Sardu relishes the sounds of his slaves killing Tucci.
 In a tunnel under the theater, Natasha, still brainwashed, bludgeons Tom to death with a sledgehammer before joining the other slaves, who have proceeded to brutally kill and dismember Sardu and Ralphus.